Important Tips and Guidance for 2018 Applications

-To make sure your application is accepted at your first point of submission, it's important that it is properly completed, with all the information needed.
+To make sure your application is accepted when first submitted, it's important that it is completed properly, with all the information needed.

-Before you start your submission, please take into account the following tips and also review the Common mistakes section.
+Before you start your submission, please take into account the following tips and common errors.

 - complete all sections of the online application correctly.
 For example, if some of the area proposed for management is held under secure tenancy and the rest is owned select both options

 - double check that all the required documents accompanying your application meet the specific standards referred to in the scheme guidance and have been uploaded or submitted before the application deadline.
-The latest templates should be used (see the checklist of requirements)
+Ensure that you use the latest templates (see the checklist of requirements)

-- ensure maps are annotated in accordance with the Farm Environment Assessment and Diffuse Pollution Assessment guidance (where applicable) and as part of the individual option and capital item requirements
+- ensure maps are created and annotated in accordance with the Mapping, Farm Environment Assessment, Diffuse Pollution Risk Assessment and Diffuse Pollution Steading Assessment guidance (where applicable).
+You must also meet mapping requirements as set out for each individual management option and capital item

-Below are some of the most common mistakes made when submitting an AECS application.
+Below are some of the most common errors made when submitting an AECS application.
 These can result in your application being rejected, so it's worth taking the time to get it right.

 Documents required that relate to the ownership/tenancy of the land